LSFLK/copper.opensource.lk/docs/Installation-7.md

 ```
 $ git clone https://github.com/LSFLK/Copper.git
 ```
-## create the volume for the emailserver
+## Create the volume for the emailserver

-It is must to create a hostpath volume as mentioned in the k8s yml files at the end of each file in "hostpath" tag.
+It is required to create a hostpath volume as mentioned in the k8s yml files at the end of each file in "hostPath" tag.

 ```
       volumes: